sparkletron/AVR-LIBRARY-IR_REMOTE_RECV/README.md

 #TODO

-FIX a bug... repeats from other remotes cause issues... not sure why, need to put this into waveforms and look at what data the other remotes put out vs the original.
+- FIX a bug... repeats from other remotes cause issues... not sure why, need to put this into waveforms and look at what data the other remotes put out vs the original.
+- REDO to new ISR selectable methods
+- UPDATE README TO NEW STYLE